Will A Ring Doorbell Work With A Hotspot?

 Can You Set Up A Hotspot To Work With Ring Doorbell Internationally?

-Yes, you can set up a mobile hotspot internationally, however you should always check your cell plan first.
-Most cell providers have special rules and rates when you’re traveling and they’re generally more expensive.
+Yes, you can set up a mobile hotspot internationally.
+However, you should always check your cell plan first.
+Most cell providers have special rules and rates when youโre traveling, and theyโre generally more expensive.

 Even if your current cell plan works overseas without a special plan, you may be considered roaming while using it.
 Check with your provider before setting up a hotspot because roaming rates are generally more expensive than standard rates.

 - Verizon has a plan for overseas use called Travel Pass.
-For $10 a day or $5 in Mexico and Canada, you can use your data around the world And you’re only charged on days when you send or receive a call, send texts or use data on your device while abroad.
+For $10 a day or $5 in Mexico and Canada, you can use your data around the world, And youโre only charged on days when you send or receive a call, send texts, or use data on your device while abroad.

 Why Your Ring May Need A Mobile Hotspot

 A mobile hotspot is a portable device, like a smartphone, that uses cellular data to create a WiFi signal.
-If your regular internet goes out but you still have a cell signal, you can connect the Ring to the internet using your smartphone.
+If your regular internet goes out, but you still have a cell signal, you can connect the Ring to the internet using your smartphone.

-Here are the main reasons why you may need to connect your Ring devices to a mobile hotspot.
+Here are the main reasons you may need to connect your Ring devices to a mobile hotspot.

 Use A Hotspot If Your Home Internet Goes Down